public interface AWSKMS

 principal in the grant.
 However, when the grantee principal in the grant

-is an AWS service, the GranteePrincipal
+is an AWS service, the GranteePrincipal field contains the

 service principal, which might represent several different grantee